A Pint-sized Earley Parser

 The Parser

-To extend the parser to a recognizer, we add a shared packed parse forest (SPPF) node to each Earley item, as described in Elizabeth Scott's paper SPPF-style Parsing from Earley Recognizers.
+To extend the recognizer to a parser, we add a shared packed parse forest (SPPF) node to each Earley item, as described in Elizabeth Scott's paper SPPF-style Parsing from Earley Recognizers.
 She uses a pointer to a separate object, but I am using the Earley items themselves as parse forest nodes.

 Scanning produces input symbol nodes which are their own derivation.
 Predictions start with no derivations.
 The completer appends the derivation of the newly completed symbol to the derivation of the item it is advancing.
 So we just need to augment the Earley items with two pointers: a left pointer to the previous Earley item (if any) and a right pointer to the new item.